contao/docs/docs/dev/framework/templates/architecture.md

 ```text
 <script>alert(1)</script>
 ```
-Similar, stripping/encoding seemingly dangerous characters in CSS like `;`, `}` or `{` would still allow an input like this which again would produce unwanted HTML:
+Likewise, even if you would strip or encode special CSS characters (like `;`, `}` or `{`), you would not solve the problem.
+A string, such as the one above, would pass but now gets dangerous in the HTML context:

 ```html
 <div class="box"><script>alert(1)</script></div>